YahooArchive/mojito/docs/dev_guide/topics/resource_store.rst

 and new app-level ``config`` resource types (for ``application.json``, ``routes.json``, ``dimensions.json``, etc.).
 Although developers can override the built-in ``config`` addon, it is not recommended.

-..
-Haven't decided whether to include this info:
-.. default implementation:
-.. preloadFile() registers config files as type:config resources
-.. listens for an event signifying the end of preload()
-.. preloads the contents of the json files

 .. _config-reqs: